pivotal-energy-solutions/django-datatable-view/README.md

 # Datatable View

 This package is used in conjunction with the jQuery plugin [DataTables](http://http://datatables.net/), and supports state-saving detection with [fnSetFilteringDelay](http://datatables.net/plug-ins/api).
-The package consists of a class-based view, and a small collection of utilities for internal and external use.
+The package consists of a class-based view, and a small collection of utilities for rendering table data from models.

 Dependencies: [dateutil](http://labix.org/python-dateutil) library for flexible, fault-tolerant date parsing.